Museum Studies Certificate: Online and In-person

 The museum studies certificate unites history, theory and practical learning in a curriculum that prepares participants for professional or volunteer careers in administration, collections and specialty disciplines within museums, zoos, aquariums, parks and botanical gardens.

-- Origins of American museums
+- History of museums

 - Building audiences

-- Fundraising and development, finance and management
+- Fundraising, finance and management

 - Organizational development